Friendly Thailand stares down the barrel of rising gun crime

 Political appointments bring fresh pledges to tackle crime but these are often shortlived, says Chankhanit.

-Under Thai law, people under 20 cannot own a gun and strict background checks must be conducted before licences are issued.
+Under Thai law, people under 20 cannot own a gun and strict background checks must be conducted before licenses are issued.

 Despite this, the number of young people carrying firearms has increased 32 percent over the last nine years, says Thailand’s Justice Ministry.